zelisturkyilmaz/nuxt3-firebase-pinia-starter/README.md

 ## Firebase setup

-You need to create [Firebase](https://firebase.google.com/docs/auth/web/start) acount and SDK setup. \
+You need to create [Firebase](https://firebase.google.com/docs/auth/web/start) account and setup SDK.

 You need to create .env file with this content from Firebase project: